0cjs/sedoc/8bit/cbm/emulators.md

 Disk, Tape and Cartridge Images
 --------------------------------

+- The [D64 image format documentation][d64] also explains the original media.

 ### VICE

 Images can be attached from the command line with, e.g., `x64 -8